Ali Carter

 Playing Style

-Ali Carter is an elegant player whose smooth cue action and relaxed approach belie the precision of his game.
-He is an accomplished break-builder who constructs his innings carefully, never rushing, always ensuring that the cue ball is well-positioned for the next pot.
-His technique is classically sound and reliable under pressure, making him a formidable opponent in long-format matches where patience and accuracy are rewarded.
+Ali Carter is an elegant player whose smooth cue action and relaxed approach belie the precision of his game — an accomplished break-builder who constructs innings carefully and never rushes, a formidable opponent in long-format matches where patience is rewarded.

 Career Biography